Updated: 7 days ago

 First, let's clear something up.
 Even though corvid, the family name of crows, jays, and ravens, look similar to COVID, I swear these birds have absolutely nothing to do with coronavirus, Corona beer, or any other calamity.
 Except for stealing your lunch.
 They definitely caused that.

-Visual Keys for Common Raven and American Crow Identification
+Common Raven and American Crow Identification in Flight

-Common Raven vs American Crow Flight ID Keys
+Common Raven vs American Crow in Flight ID

 In the photo above, I provide two views of these species flying.
 One view (left) shows how these species appear when they are right above you.
 The other view (right) shows the more realistic view you can expect, silhouettes of dark birds high in the sky.
 However, do not throw your Sibley Guide into the trash can out of frustration... yet.